 For the hydrogen adsorption at the top site, the hydrogen atom is mainly interacting only with one atom directly beneath.
-In addition, due to symmetry, the hydrogen 1s state only couples to the Cu $d{3z^2-r^2}$ orbital because all other d orbitals are not rotationally symmetric with respect to the Cu-H bond along the z-axis.
+In addition, due to symmetry, the hydrogen 1s state only couples to the Cu $d{3r^2-r^2}$ orbital because all other d orbitals are not rotationally symmetric with respect to the Cu-H bond along the z-axis.
 Consequently, the H atom at the top site is much more strongly interacting with the single Cu $d{3z^2-r^2}$ orbital compared to the interaction of the H atom with the Cu d orbitals at the higher coordinated site.
-This is reflected by the fact that the local d band at the Cu atom beneath the hydrogen atom is strongly modified by the presence of the adsorbate, as Fig. 4b clearly demonstrates, in spite of the fact that only one d orbital is directly involved in the interaction.
+This is reflected by the fact that the local d band at the Cu atom beneath the hydrogen atom is strongly modified by the presence of the adsorbate, as Fig. 4 clearly demonstrates, in spite of the fact that only one d orbital is directly involved in the interaction.

-Although on the compressed surface the antibonding H-1s-Cu-d resonance becomes more occupied leading to an increased repulsion, the adsorbate-induced downshift of the Cu d-band center is larger by 0.15 eV (Fig. 4c) compared to the unstrained surface.
+Although on the compressed surface the antibonding H 1s-Cu d resonance becomes more occupied leading to an increased repulsion, the adsorbate-induced downshift of the Cu d-band center is larger by 0.15 eV compared to the unstrained surface.
 This larger downshift overcompensates the increased occupation of the antibonding states thus stabilizing the adsorption at the top site of the compressed Cu(111) surface.

 Consequently, if the hydrogen atom is strongly interacting with a particular copper substrate atom, then apparently the d-band model is no longer fully appropriate.
 Instead, the response of the local d-band to the presence of the adsorbate has to be taken into account.
-We find the same phenomenon not only for the one-fold coordinated top sites at Cu(111) and Cu(100), but also for the two-fold coordinated bridge site at the Cu(100) surface.
+We find the same phenomenon not only for the onefold coordinated top sites at Cu(111) and Cu(100), but also for the twofold coordinated bridge site at the Cu(100)surface.
+In fact, for the on-top adsorption of oxygen on strained copper surfaces the same unexpected trend as a function of lattice strain is found [6].
+An analysis reveals that also for O/Cu(111)the on-top adsorption leads to a strong perturbation of the electronic structure stabilizing the adsorption on the compressed surface [39].

 Surprisingly, the same trend is also observed for the fourfold hollow site at the Cu(100) surface.

 However, here the decreasing binding energy upon lattice expansion is caused by another mechanism.
-For the extended lattice, the hydrogen adsorption position moves closer to the surface plane (see Table I).
+For the extended lattice, the hydrogen adsorption position moves closer to the surface plane (see Table 1).
 This means that the interaction of the hydrogen atom with the second layer copper atom will become stronger.
 In fact, for an adsorption height of h = 0 Å, the distance between the hydrogen atom and the surface copper atom would be the same as the distance to the second layer copper atom leading to an effectively fivefold coordinated adsorption site.
 The second layer copper atom is already twelvefold coordinated which means that it is rather unreactive.
-Therefore the reduced distance between the hydrogen atom and the second layer copper atom upon lattice expansion leads to an increased repulsion which is responsible for the lower binding energy.
+Therefore the reduced distance between the hydrogen atom and the second layer copper atom upon lattice expansion leads to an increased repulsion which is responsible for the lower binding energy [8].